A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: The quantum leftover hash lemma

 \subsection{Expanding the smooth min-entropy}

 The quantum leftover hash lemma, cf. Eq.~\eqref{eq:lower_bound_branch_b_circ}, relates the secure-key length and the smooth min-entropy to $\epsilon_\mathrm{sec}'$ through Eq.~\eqref{eq:reformulation_security_def}.
-However, the smooth min-entropy is still an abstract quantity.
-The aim of this section is thus to expand the smooth min-entropy in terms of operational parameters, namely the acceptance bounds on the number of photon events and errors, cf. Sec.~\ref{sec:long_protocol_description} and Table~\ref{tab:acceptance testing}.
+The aim of this section is to expand the smooth min-entropy in terms of operational parameters, namely the acceptance bounds on the number of photon events and errors, cf. Sec.~\ref{sec:long_protocol_description} and Table~\ref{tab:acceptance_testing}.